wushenrong/ncommander-quotes/README.md

 # NCommander-quotes
 Quotes from NCommander

-`"And yes HP Unix I’m looking directly at you"`
+`"And yes HP-UX I’m looking directly at you"`

 `“Horrific, painful, and DNS”`